 It maintains images from being too large than the screen width and prevents the site’s visitors on mobile devices to easily navigate the site to read the content.
 Responsive design is an essential element of web development.

-Ensuring your designs render to various devices helps it reach more audiences without sacrificing the user experience.
+Ensuring your website developer and designs render to various devices helps it reach more audiences without sacrificing the user experience.